Getting Into The Swing of Things

 As a full-service security provider the locksmith should be poised to participate in projects such as these in whatever capacity is appropriate for the situation.

 For example, one client had an existing pedestrian gate which he wanted to be upgraded for entry and egress access control.
 A site survey revealed that the existing gate was not in good enough condition to install locking hardware on it, so we located a gate fabricator and we managed the entire project.
 A gate design had to be selected, the site had to be prepped for the new gates, and conduit had to be run out to the new gates for the card readers, gate position sensors and electric locking devices which in that instance were electromagnets; the many appurtenances needed to be selected, and the prep for these had to be specified.
-We were there on the installation day to coordinate installation.
+We had to be there on the installation day to coordinate installation and maintain site psychological hygiene.

 In another situation, the owner had an existing gate which had already been outfitted with access control, but the locking equipment was worn and did not provide an acceptable level of performance.
 In other words, the locking hardware was not locking and unlocking reliably, and the gate itself was not reclosing consistently.
 A new gate was out of the question, so we had to retrofit to the gate.